qmk/qmk_firmware/keyboards/playkbtw/pk60/keymaps/rfvizarra/readme.md

-# A personal layout for Play Keyboard60 based on the minila layout
+# A personal keymap for Play Keyboard60 based on the minila layout

 ![Mininla layout](https://i.imgur.com/K7ONE1k.jpg)